Radu BordeianuAssociate Professor

 Dr. Bordeianu is the Director of the Annual Holy Spirit Lecture and Colloquium, an ongoing series intended to encourage the exploration of ideas pertaining to the theology of the Holy Spirit within an ecumenical context and in dialogue with contemporary issues.
 He is also the Director of the des Places Libermann Award in Pneumatology, which honors the individual who has made the most significant scholarly contribution to the area of pneumatology in the preceding five year period.

-He serves as President of the Orthodox Theological Society in America (OTSA), and is one of the co-conveners of the Jewish-Christian Dialogue in Pittsburgh, PA.
+He also served as President of the Orthodox Theological Society in America (OTSA), and is one of the co-conveners of the Jewish-Christian Dialogue in Pittsburgh, PA.
 Dr. Bordeianu is involved in various capacities with the most active ecumenical organization in the area, namely Christian Associates of Southwest Pennsylvania.

 - Preaching and Catechesis in the Early Church (Independent Study for Aquinas Institute, D.Min.)